 Welcome to Animalia

 That open, caring atmosphere is central to the messaging for the clinic.
 The 37-member team focuses on giving back to their community, assisting with local rescues and adoption organizations.
-And to foster camaraderie and understanding between team members, their CSRs and assistants cross-train.
+And it fosters camaraderie and understanding between team members, their CSRs, and assistants.
 The practice also has eventual plans for its technicians to shadow other positions.
 “We want everyone to appreciate each person’s position and value,” King says proudly.

 Animalia’s atmosphere of harmony extends beyond its staff.
 Eager to improve interaction with their client base, they switched away from the PetDesk app in the late 2010s.
 Glitches had arisen, causing problems with appointment scheduling and reminders.
-Rather than troubleshooting the issues, a Hospital Administrator excited the team about switching to VitusVet.
+Rather than troubleshooting the issues, a Hospital Administrator convinced the team to switch to VitusVet.
 VitusVet appealed to the veterinarians, offering incentives PetDesk lacked.